Available now! (turnaround around 2 weeks)

 All repair/modification work is carried out subject to our terms and conditions.
 Once you have placed your order, details of where to ship your hardware will be sent to your e-mail address.
 Prices do NOT include return postage.
 To estimate return postage we recommend Parcel2Go.
 Parcels will be returned by Royal Mail or UPS only.
 Current turnaround time for this mod is around 2 to 3 weeks.

 Have your N64 upgraded to HDMI output with this stunning new mod.
 The N64 HDMI upgrade is like a custom built XRGB scaler just for your Nintendo 64 console.
 It can output a variety of resolutions, add scanline overlays and has a very impressive de-blur filter to make N64 graphics sharper than they’ve ever looked before.
 This really is an incredible upgrade and an essential purchase for N64 fans!
 For more details of what this mod can do, click here.

 Note this mod requires a small case modification for the mini-HDMI connector.
 You can see this modification in the picture above.
 While this is unavoidable, as this is a custom designed part for the N64 the installation is cosmetically very neat.

-What is the in game reset option? – This allows you to reset the console by holding the Z+R+A+B+START buttons on the controller.
-It’s only really useful for Everdrive or other flash-cartridge owners as a means to quickly and conveniently exit back to the flash cartridges menu.
+Includes the in game reset option – This allows you to reset the console by holding the Z+R+A+B+START buttons on the controller.
+This is useful for Everdrive or other flash-cartridge owners as a means to quickly and conveniently exit back to the flash cartridges menu.

 Not compatible with the Pikachu edition N64 – This model requires some additional clips to be 3D printed, unfortunately we don’t have access to a 3D printer at present.